chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 From a business standpoint, making them the rarest achieves two things.
 They could use this as some sort of market testing, as their rarity creates artificial scarcity, driving up demand.
 If resale prices spike and collectors obsess over them, Hoyo can measure how much "pulling power" these characters still have.
 Also, this allows them to generate free publicity and spark up conversations about her once again.
 Signora mains who've been silent for years now suddenly have a reason to reenter the conversation: "Why make her the rarest if she's irrelevant?"
 That's exactly the kind of buzz a company wants.

-**Update 2026-05-17:** In addition to this, it's possible that the chibi merch rarity is a foreshadowing for something big that will happen to Scaramouche and Signora.
-I speculate that Scara is in the "small hidden" category because it's more predictable: the different reflection, showing his past Balladeer appearance instead of the Wanderer in the Nod-Krai teaser, foreshadows the 6.6 AQ's conclusion of people remembering him again (i.e. his past catching up to him).
-Meanwhile, Signora is in the "big hidden" category because having a dead character be resurrected and playable *after 5 years* is gonna be a huge deal and something not many players would anticipate, especially for the detractors who have always questioned it.

 I've been suspecting this since September, when the chibi merch was first announced, and this has been pretty much implied in this section, but I didn't add it at first as this was too speculative.
 However, now that we know that Scara will be remembered by the other harbingers once again, it strengthened this theory that I could now explicitly state it here.
 I did mention this in [a tweet](https://twitter-thread.com/t/2045073143849800046) last month, but this post wasn't updated until much later.

 <img width="100%" src="/images/signora/prediction.jpg"/>